marcriera/ddgo-controller-docs/content/controllers/usb/sotp031201/_index.md

 {{% controller-page "sotp031201" %}}

-This controller has one handle with variable notches, a D-Pad and 7 buttons (Select, Start, A, B, C, D, ATS).
+This controller has one handle with several notch cartridges (P4/B7, P4/B2-B7, P5/B5, P5/B7, B5/B8, P13/B7), a D-Pad and 7 buttons (Select, Start, A, B, C, D, ATS).
 The A button can distinguish between "soft" and "hard" presses.
 In addition, the controller has four lamps.

-Internally, it is a HID device with a vendor-specific class.
-The reported data depends on the notch cartridge inserted.
+Internally, it is a vendor-specific class device.
+The USB descriptors and the reported data change depending on the notch cartridge inserted.

 |                             |                                           |
 |-----------------------------|-------------------------------------------|